Transforming metrics on a line bundle to the Okounkov body: Introduction

 \begin{theorem} For any point $p\in \Delta(L)^{\circ}$ and any sequence $\alpha(k)\in \frac{1}{k}v(H^0(kL))$ converging to $p,$ the limit exists and only depends on $p.$ We may therefore define the Chebyshev transform of $\psi$ by letting for any sequence $\alpha(k)$ converging to $p.$ \end{theorem}

 The main observation underlying the proof is the fact that the discrete Chebyshev transforms are subadditive.
-Our proof is thus very much inspired by the work of Zaharjuta, who in \cite{Zaharjuta} used subadditive functions on $\mathbb{N}^n$ when studying the classical Chebyshev constants, and also by the article \cite{Bloom} where Bloom-Levenberg recognize the importance of subadditivity, extending Zaharjutas results to a more general weighted setting, but still in $\mathbb{C}^n$ (we show in section 7 how to recover the formula of Bloom-Levenberg from Theorem \ref{theoreminintro}).
+Our proof is thus very much inspired by the work of Zaharjuta, who in \cite{Zaharjuta} used subadditive functions on $\mathbb{N}^n$ when studying directional Chebyshev constants, and also by the article \cite{Bloom} where Bloom-Levenberg extend Zaharjutas results to a more general metrized setting, but still in $\mathbb{C}^n$ (we show in section 7 how to recover the formula of Bloom-Levenberg from Theorem \ref{theoreminintro}).
+Another inspiration comes from the work of Rumely-Lau-Varley in Arakelov geometry (see below).

-We prove a general statement concerning subadditive functions on subsemigroups of $\mathbb{N}^{d}$ that generalizes a result of Zaharjuta.
+We prove a general statement concerning subadditive functions on subsemigroups of $\mathbb{N}^{d}$ that extend Zaharjuta's results.

 \begin{theorem} Let $\Gamma\subseteq \mathbb{N}^{d}$ be a semigroup which generates $\mathbb{Z}^{d}$ as a group, and let $F$ be a subadditive function on $\Gamma$ which is locally bounded from below by some linear function.
 Then for any sequence $\alpha(k) \in \Gamma$ such that $|\alpha(k)|\to \infty$ and $\frac{\alpha(k)}{|\alpha(k)|}\to p\in \Sigma(\Gamma)^{\circ}$ ($\Sigma(\Gamma)$ denotes the convex cone generated by $\Gamma$) for some point $p$ in the interior of $\Sigma(\Gamma),$ the limit exists and only depends on $F$ and $p.$ Furthermore the function thus defined on $\Sigma(\Gamma)^{\circ}\cap \Sigma^{\circ}$ is convex. \end{theorem}